Draft Meeting Minutes for September 10, 2021

 A. Field Report

-- Mitch Gilbert will clean out the culverts.
+- Mitch Gilbert is to clean out the culverts identified in the report.

-- Engineer Schmitt has been cleaning out the drainage swales.
+- Engineer Schmitt has been monitoring the drainage swales to identify any needing to be cleaned.

-- We are now acquiring mosquito chemical from Duet.
+- We are switching the acquisition of mosquito chemical to Duet.
 Vice Chair O’Connell pointed out that the mosquito spray is over budget.
-District Manager Teague stated that they started earlier than usual this year.
+District Manager Teague stated that this is because they started earlier than usual this year.

 B. Other Follow-up Items